Drainage Improvements Start Dec. 13, 2021 – Travel detours required

 An asphalt cycle track was installed in the fall of 2017 as a temporary measure to improve the safety to children and parents that walk or ride their bikes to Niwot Elementary School.
 See photo below.
-We have received positive feedback from the installation and use of the cycle track and have decided to make it a permanent feature in the 2019 sidewalk improvements project.
+We have received positive feedback from the installation and use of the cycle track and have decided to make it a permanent feature in the 2022 Paving, Drainage, and Sidewalk improvements project.
 Designs are shown below.
-This work will not take place until the summer of 2019.
+This work will take place in the summer of 2022.

 New Eight-Foot Wide Multi-Use Concrete Path